 Steps for Planting Snapdragon Seedlings

-• Once the soil is prepared, it’s time to plant the snapdragon seedlings.
+• Once the soil is prepared, it’s time to plant your snapdragon seedlings.

 • Carefully remove the seedlings from their containers, gently teasing apart any tangled roots.
 Place each seedling into a prepared hole, ensuring the top of the root ball is level with the soil surface.